ossf/scorecard/docs/checks.md

 Risk: `Medium` (possible compromised dependencies)

-This check tries to determine if the project pins its dependencies.
+This check tries to determine if the project pins dependencies used during its build and release process.
 A "pinned dependency" is a dependency that is explicitly set to a specific hash instead of allowing a mutable version or range of versions.
 It is currently limited to repositories hosted on GitHub, and does not support other source hosting repositories (i.e., Forges).

-The check works by looking for unpinned dependencies in Dockerfiles, shell scripts and GitHub workflows.
+The check works by looking for unpinned dependencies in Dockerfiles, shell scripts, and GitHub workflows which are used during the build and release process of a project.
+Special considerations for Go modules treat full semantic versions as pinned due to how the Go tool verifies downloaded content against the hashes when anyone first downloaded the module.

 Pinned dependencies reduce several security risks: